Klimroth/BOVIDS/README.md

 >
 >conda install -c conda-forge moviepy opencv ffmpeg

-Finally, the third party software (MIT license) [https://github.com/tzutalin/labelImg](labelImg by tzutalin) might be installed in a third environment.
+Finally, the third party software (MIT license) [labelImg by tzutalin](https://github.com/tzutalin/labelImg) might be installed in a third environment.
 Detailed instructions can be found at the corresponding github repository.

 ## Acknowledgement
 The yolov4 implementation of BOVIDS is based on the implementation by [taipingeric](https://github.com/taipingeric/yolo-v4-tf.keras).